“Have It Your Way” Retirement Accounts: 4 Things to Know About Self-Directed IRAs

 There Is Potential For Fraud

-The Securities and Exchange Commission (SEC) and the North American Securities Administrators Association (NASAA) issued an investor alert in 2011 warning investors of the potential risks associated with investing via self-directed IRAs.
+The Securities and Exchange Commission (SEC) issued an Investor Bulletin warning investors of the potential risks associated with investing via self-directed IRAs.

 How do you avoid getting trapped?
-Be wary of unsolicited investment offers, ask questions, and always be skeptical of anyone who promises “guaranteed returns,” the SEC advised.
+Be wary of unsolicited investment offers, ask questions, and always be skeptical of anyone who promises “guaranteed returns.”
+It can often be wise to get a second opinion from someone not involved in the opportunity and to take steps to independently verify the prices and asset values of the assets involved.

 It’s Important To Understand What You’re Investing In And Be Aware Of The Risks